 Bone: Bone contains really high amounts of calcium as calcium carbonate as well as phosphorus at a 2:1 ratio and about 4% magnesium and other trace minerals.

 Liver: Must I feed liver?
 You don’t have to, but then you will have to supplement to make up for the valuable nutrients that you lose out on this very inexpensive raw food.
-It’s extremely dense in protein, vitamin B,C,D,E, essential fatty acids, phosphorus, magnesium, selenium, zinc, potassium and copper; and it’s very low in calcium.
+It’s extremely dense in protein, vitamin A, B,C,D,E, essential fatty acids, phosphorus, magnesium, selenium, zinc, potassium and copper; and it’s very low in calcium.
 It needs to make up at least half of your pets’ offal requirement.

 Egg: The innocuous little egg contains all the building blocks to create a perfect little chick ?
 Amongst other vitamins and minerals, it contains protein, vitamins A,B,C,D,E,K, magnesium, calcium, phosphorus, selenium, sodium, Omega 6 and 3.
 Feeding whole raw egg does not cause a biotin deficiency, as this happens when you only feed the egg white.
 Feed it as a part of your dog or cats’ daily meat allotment at a rate of one egg excluding the shell per kg of raw food fed or 2-3 times a week including the shell.